-I’ve seen lots of travelers complain on forums about Uber pickups at the airport.
+I’ve seen lots of travelers complain in forums about Uber pickups at the airport.
 It has mainly to do with what I explained above.
 Many Uber drivers prefer not to pick up passengers at the airport, but only drop them off.
 However, there are still Uber drivers willing to pick people up.
 To avoid any problems with the Federal Police guarding the area, the driver will probably call you to decide on a pickup spot.
 If your Spanish is not that strong, I strongly recommend you leave this to somebody else or avoid Uber altogether… at least when it comes to airport pickups.

 Uber has a live location sharing tool.
 You can use that too and the driver might not need to call you.
 If you decide to request an airport pickup, don’t make it obvious you requested an Uber ride.
-You won’t get arrested or anything, but if the police notices an Uber car picking people up in the area, they may impound the car and you will be left with no Uber.
+You won’t get arrested or anything, but if the police notice an Uber car picking people up in the area, they may impound the car and you will be left with no ride.

 Now you know Uber does work in Mexico with a few exceptions.
 There may be a few cases where Uber will not be an option, but there are always other means of transportation at hand.

 Uber in Mexico is safe to use and that’s one of the main reasons it’s very popular among people.
 So rest assured in that respect.

 Make sure to check Uber’s site regularly for any updates.
 Cities rarely change, but they occasionally cease operations as they did in Cancún a few years ago.
 They eventually resumed operations.